 About the project

 Evidence shows that students often lack knowledge about effective learning strategies.
 This project highlights three stages in which students should be confronted with their learning strategies and study-skills: 1) raising awareness (learn about effective learning strategies), 2) increasing self-reflection in students (learn which strategies are used and how to make them more effective), and 3) practice (internalise the effective strategies through repeated use and feedback).
 In March 2017, Associate Professor Anique de Bruin has received a Comenius grant from The Netherlands Organisation for Scientific Research (NWO) for research proposal of this project.
-This project started in the first quarter of 2017 and will run for one year.
+This project started in the first quarter of 2017 and will be finished in 2019.